-6. The Director of Finance and Logistics shall approve procedures for reconciling the balances on the fixed assets register.
+- 6. The Director of Finance and Logistics shall approve procedures for reconciling the balances on the fixed assets register. - 7.
+The value of each asset shall be indexed to current values in accordance with methods specified in the Capital Asset Accounting Manual issued by the NHS Scottish Government Health Directorate.